Forecast of number of critical cases

 Case fatality rate (CFR) tells us the percentage of people admitted with SARS CoV2 who unfortunately die in the days after admission to the hospital.
 If the CFR reduces over time, this means that more people are recovering from the infection instead of passing away.
 In more recent days, there are still active cases and we don't know whether they will be discharged or will die.
 Active cases are called "unresolved cases" and those whose outcome is known (discharged or death) are called "resolved cases".

-In the above plots, there are three CFR curves for those dates when there are unresolved cases Blue line: CFR based on only resolved cases.
+In the figure, there are three CFR curves for those dates when there are unresolved cases Blue line: CFR based on only resolved cases.
 This is likely an overestimate Green line: CFR based on both resolved and unresolved cases.
 This is likely an underestimate Red line: The mean of the Blue and Green curves.
 This is likely a better estimate then either the Blue or Green for the reasons stated above.